community-z-users/czt/modeljunit/README.txt

 Using ModelJUnit

   See {{{http://www.cs.waikato.ac.nz/~marku/mbt/modeljunit} instructions
   and examples}} on how to use ModelJUnit to generate tests.
+  There are also lots of examples in the
+  <<<src/main/java/net/sourceforge/czt/modeljunit/examples>>>
+  directory of this distribution.